 To briefly explain, “fearlessness” in storytelling means a willingness to tackle the topic or subject of its story head-on with no regrets.

-“Highly entertaining” is pretty self-explanatory — the viewing audience must enjoy watching the show and do not just endure it.
+“Highly entertaining” is pretty self-explanatory — the viewing audience must enjoy watching the show and not just endure it.

 “Consistency” means that each episode must stand on its own.
-Lots of TV shows have one or two great episodes and then fall-off the creative-cliff for the rest of the season.
+Lots of shows have one or two great episodes and then fall-off the creative-cliff for the rest of the season.
 So maintaining the momentum of a strong, well-written season is crucial as well.

 The “water-cooler” factor is also essential.
 People must be talking about the show.
 It must be part of the zeitgeist and inspiring passion in those who watch it.